oracle/oracle-db-appdev-monitoring/README.md

 ### Standalone binary

-Pre-compiled versions for Linux 64 bit can be found under [releases](https://github.com/oracle/oracle-db-appdev-monitoring/releases).
+Pre-compiled versions for Linux, ARM and Darwin 64-bit can be found under [releases](https://github.com/oracle/oracle-db-appdev-monitoring/releases).

 In order to run, you'll need the [Oracle Instant Client Basic](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html) for your operating system.
 Only the basic version is required for the exporter.